 Our Health and Safety booklet will give you important details about staying safe on site.

 Once you’ve reserved your home, we will stay in contact regularly to keep you informed about the construction process.
-There are several ways we’ll keep you updated – by phone, by letter and via mymillerhome.com, an exclusive website dedicated to your home.
+There are several ways we’ll keep you updated – by phone, letter, email, sms and via My Miller Home an exclusive website and app dedicated to your home.
 We’ll agree with you how often you’d like to be contacted by phone.
 We will give you information about when we expect the construction of the property to be completed – this will become more precise as building work nears completion.

-- When you reserve your home, as a minimum, we will provide you with an anticipated completion date and that date will be in a committed 4 month range
+- When you reserve your home, as a minimum, we will provide you with an anticipated completion date and that date will be in a committed calendar quarter.

-- At your pre-plaster meeting we will specify which month we expect your home to be ready
+- At pre-plaster stage we will specify which month we expect your home to be ready

 - Once the property is decorated we will notify you of an exact date

-In the unlikely event that, due to unforeseen circumstances, we fail to hand over your home within 60 days after the anticipated completion date we advised, you will be entitled to cancel your contract with Miller Homes.
-If you do cancel in this way then as a result we will refund any deposits, pre-payments or reservation fees you have paid to Miller Homes.
+In the unlikely event that, due to unforeseen circumstances, we fail to hand over your home within 2 months after the anticipated completion date we advised, you will be entitled to cancel your contract with Miller Homes.
+If you do cancel in this way then we will refund any deposits, pre-payments or reservation fees you have paid to Miller Homes.

 We will give you an information pack about your home when we hand it over to you.
-We will also arrange to meet you at your property (usually about one week before completion), to demonstrate how all the facilities work.
+We will also provide instructions to show how all the facilities work.
 You will be given the keys to your property when your solicitor has paid us and the sale has been legally completed (the ‘date of entry’ in Scotland).

 All our homes benefit from a 10-year NHBC warranty or similar.
 This is included in the purchase price of the property.
 We will give you clear information about what this covers, and about any other guarantees or warranties which apply to your new home and its fittings.

 What follows is a general outline of what your NHBC warranty covers: